 As the UK has now left the EU, British UK nationals no longer apply for a Spanish residency certificate, and now apply as non-EU national citizens of third countries.

 Spanish Residency for British UK nationals

-From July 6th 2020 UK nationals taking up residency in Spain have to apply for the TIE ‘tarjeta de identidad de extranjeros‘.
+Since July 2020, UK nationals taking up residency in Spain have had to apply for the TIE ‘tarjeta de identidad de extranjeros‘.
 This is the foreigners ID card for non-EU nationals.
-During the transition period, and thereafter for those who already have a Spanish residency certificate, a special ‘withdrawal agreement’ card is issued.
+For those who already have a Spanish residency certificate, a special ‘withdrawal agreement’ card is issued.
 This ‘withdrawal agreement’ TIE card confirms the holders protected rights as an EU citizen according to the terms of the withdrawal agreement.

 The procedure for a UK national applying for Spanish residency is now the same as that for any other non-EU national.
 This includes the requirement to first obtain a long stay visa.

 Read on to find out more about visa’s and the process and options available.

 Spanish Residency for Non-EU Nationals Citizens of Third Countries

 Citizens of third countries wishing to get Spanish residency, must first obtain an appropriate visa before applying for residency.